 Concept to Creation is a summer program for teenagers that teaches the fundamentals of starting a clothing line.
 We cover everything from inspiration to design, branding to marketing and even selling.
 Through guest speakers, trips to fashion showrooms, and lots of sewing studio time our summer camp students leave with a full fashion collection, brand name, logo, and look book.

 Join us for fun and fabulous workshops offered seasonally at The Fashion Class!
-A great way to see if your child would like to take a longer course our workshops offer creative sewing projects in a kid friendly environment.
-Our most popular workshop is the Introduction to Sewing Class, a 90 minute class where students…
+A great way to see if your child would like to take a longer course, our workshops offer creative sewing projects in a kid friendly environment.
+We offer Halloween costume making in October, American Girl doll dress making twice per year, and…

 Craft and Sewing Workshops

 Our Craft and Sewing workshops are a great way to test out a fashion course or just make something fabulous!